 Soul Ages and Soul Levels

-Do you believe that we humans are more than the sum of our parts?
+Cycles of Lives Is it possible that we humans are more than the sum of our parts?
 Could there exist characteristics on an etheric or non-physical dimension, both unique but still definable and identifiable to every individual?
 A set of memories that tie us to some lineage of the past?
-Does reincarnation and karma make sense to you?
-Or are we here for a one time shot and after that, we are merely “dust in the wind”?
-Indeed, whether here for one life or many…does a “soul” even exist?
+Does reincarnation (formally called metempsychosis – the transmission of consciousness from one body to another) and karma make sense to you?

-The obvious analogy between the maturation process of a person within a single lifetime is a good place to begin.
+The obvious analogy between Soul Aging and the maturation process of a person within a single lifetime is a good place to begin.
 One key element that I want to mention has to do with the level of beliefs, values, and personal philosophy advancing from very concrete, fixed, and sometimes simplistically black and white at the initiation of the Infant Soul stage to very abstract multifaceted and personal mores held by an Old Soul.
 As lifetimes compile, the experiences will cause adapting, changing, becoming more abstract, mutable, and more acknowledging of selfhood.

 World View 1 – New Born – Infant Soul